kbrown3687524/amia/README.md

 ```
 apt install pymol
 ```
-Once PyMOL has been sucessfully installed, successful installation can be tested by calling it from within the virtual environment afterwhich a GUI and Consol Window should appear:
+Once PyMOL has been installed, successful installation can be tested by calling it from within the virtual environment afterwhich a GUI and Consol Window should appear:

 ```
 pymol